Agent Workflows for Prompt Discovery and Improvement¶

 # Via CLI (for verification)

-sage prompts search "database migration"
+sage search "database migration"

 Step 2: Analysis¶